axem-solutions/.github/profile/README.md

-# Revolutionizing the embedded development experience 🚀
+# Speeding up embedded development platforms 🚀

-At axem, we are a team of **Embedded DevOps** experts dedicated to helping individuals and businesses create a productive and enjoyable development experience.
+At axem, we are a team of **Embedded Platform** experts dedicated to helping individuals and businesses create a productive and enjoyable development experience.
-We provide customized environments for embedded software development, optimized for your use-case.
-We can support you in vendor independent tool integration, containerization and to get the most out of your development setup.

 ➡️ Join the **XM Community**: [discord.gg/xm](https://discord.com/invite/Nv6hSzXruK)<br>
 ➡️ Check out our **website**: [axemsolutions.io](https://axemsolutions.io/)